Fall pile burning planned on the Bridger-Teton

 by Bridger-Teton National Forest

-With the onset of colder temperatures and wetter conditions fast approaching in the Bridger-Teton National Forest, Teton Interagency Fire crews will begin igniting piles of slash and wood debris created from fuels reduction projects, commercial timber sales, and fencing projects in the Big Piney and Pinedale Ranger Districts as early as September 26, 2016.
+With the onset of colder temperatures and snow conditions fast approaching in the Bridger-Teton National Forest, Teton Interagency Fire crews will begin igniting piles of slash and wood debris created from fuels reduction projects, commercial timber sales, and fencing projects in the Big Piney and Pinedale Ranger Districts as early as this week.

 Slash piles are created by thinning and removing lower limbs from trees, as well as removing dead wood and brush from the forest floor.
 Firefighters place the slash in tepee-shaped piles and leave them to cure before burning them.
 Typically, piles are burned the year after they are created.